WePlay x Care Bears Halloween Carnival Party Officially Kicks Off!

-WASHINGTON, Oct.
-19, 2025 (GLOBE NEWSWIRE) -- As Halloween night falls, WePlay teams up with the globally beloved IP Care Bears™ to launch a heartwarming and magical “Halloween Carnival Party”!
+BRASÍLIA, Brazil, Oct.
+21, 2025 (GLOBE NEWSWIRE) -- As Halloween night falls, WePlay teams up with the globally beloved IP Care Bears™ to launch a heartwarming and magical “Halloween Carnival Party”!
 More than just a festive celebration, this collaboration marks a cross-dimensional encounter filled with love and joy.
 WePlay’s mascot Wezi invites everyone to join the adorable Care Bears, unlock the magic within, chase away sadness, and ignite the warmth of this autumn season!

 Event Highlights: Exclusive Rewards & Limited-Time Items